kbase/feeds/README.md

     * warning
     * error
     * request
-* `target` - (*TODO: update this field*) - currently required, this is a list of user ids that are affected by this notification; and it is also the list of users who see the notification.
+* `target` - optional, but if present should be a list of Entities - the targets of the notification
 * `expires` - optional, an expiration date for the notification in number of milliseconds since the epoch.
 Default is 30 days after creation.
 * `external_key` - optional, a string that can be used to look up notifications from a service.
 * `context` - optional, a key-value pair structure that can have some semantic meaning for the notification.
 "Special" keys are `text` - which is used to generate the viewed text in the browser (omitting this will autogenerate the text from the other attributes), and `link` - a URL used to craft a hyperlink in the browser.
+* `users` - optional, a list of Entities that should receive the notification (limited to users and groups).
+This list will be automatically augmented by the service if necessary.
+E.g. if a workspace is the object of the notification, then the workspace admins will be notified.

 **Usage:**
 * Path: `/api/V1/notification`